kubemod/kubemod/README.md

 KubeMod is a universal [Kubernetes mutating operator](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).

-It introduces `ModRule` &mdash; a custom Kubernetes resource which allows you to intercept the deployment of any Kubernetes object and apply targeted modifications to it or reject it before it is deployed to the cluster.
+It introduces `ModRule` - a custom Kubernetes resource which intercepts the deployment of any Kubernetes object and applies targeted modifications to it, or rejects it before it is deployed to the cluster.

 Use KubeMod to: